AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
-nounkeyct = no  ; Set to yes to disable :(.
+nounkeyct = no                      ; set to yes to disable :(.
 Default is no.
 ```

 ### outstreamcmd=
-This option is used to configure the utilities to run on th system to support streaming the node's audio to a streaming server.
+This option is used to configure the utilities to run on the system to support streaming the node's audio to a streaming server.

 Sample: